WHO approves J&J's COVID-19 vaccine for emergency listing

-GENEVA (Reuters) - The World Health Organization has approved the emergency-use listing of Johnson & Johnson’s COVID-19 vaccine, the U.N. agency said on Friday, broadening access to the shots.
+GENEVA (Reuters) - The World Health Organization on Friday approved the emergency listing of Johnson & Johnson’s COVID-19 vaccine, giving its seal of approval to expedite use especially in countries with weaker regulatory agencies.

-It is the third COVID-19 vaccine after the two-shot regimens of Pfizer/BioNTech and AstraZeneca to receive backing from the WHO, and the first to be done in a single injection.
+It is the third COVID-19 vaccine after the two-shot regimens of Pfizer/BioNTech and AstraZeneca to receive backing from the WHO, and the first requiring just a single injection.

-The listing covers use in all countries and for roll-out of the vaccine platform COVAX and comes on the back of European Medicines Agency (EMA) authorisation announced on Thursday.
+The listing covers use in all countries, for roll-out of the vaccine facility COVAX and follows the European Medicines Agency (EMA) authorisation announcement on Thursday.

 “Every new, safe and effective tool against COVID-19 is another step closer to controlling the pandemic,” WHO Director-General Tedros Adhanom Ghebreyesus said in a statement.

+“Emergency use listing is the greenlight for a vaccine to be procured and rolled out by COVAX,” he told a news conference.

+WHO is convening its strategic advisory group of immunisation experts next week to draw up recommendations on its use, he added.

-“But the hope offered by these tools will not materialise unless they are made available to all people in all countries.”
+“But the hope offered by these tools will not materialise unless they are made available to all people in all countries,” he said.

 The WHO also welcomed the one-shot administration as facilitating vaccination logistics.